dhu2022-dev/jpmc-swe-task1/README.md

 In addition to completing the original task, I:

 - Cleaned and refactored starter code for clarity and maintainability.
-- Added a `.gitignore` and ensured the repo excludes unnecessary cache/venv files.
-- Created a virtual environment and requirements file for reproducibility.
 - Built a basic UI using vanilla HTML, CSS, and JS that fetches and displays real-time market data from the server.
 - Updated the server to serve the frontend and support both the original `/query` endpoint and the new `/` UI.

 ---

+## 🛠️ Technologies Used

+- 🐍 Python 3 (data feed server)
+- 💡 HTML, CSS, JS
+- 🧪 Python unit testing

+---

-## 🛠️ How to Run
+## 🚀 How to Run

 1. **Clone the repository**